 - Inspections of vehicles, drivers and cargo

 - Safety rating as determined by the government

 - Number of drivers employed and trucks in operation

 This List is Not All-Inclusive

-While these may be some of the nation’s largest trucking companies, they hardly account for all — or even most — of the trucks on the road.
-The deaths tallied in these statistics are a fraction of the 3,675 reported in 2010 from accidents involving trucks.
-The bulk of those deaths were occupants of another vehicle, not the truck.
+While these may be a select number of the nation’s largest trucking companies, they hardly account for all — or even most — of the trucks on the road.
+The deaths tallied in these statistics are a fraction of the accidents reported in 2015-2017 from accidents involving commercial trucks and tractor trailers for all types and classes.
+The bulk of the injuries and loss of life were occupants of another vehicle, not the truck.

-The companies listed here and not necessary the most dangerous ones on the road.
-The number of miles travelled and accidents logged—and the severity of those accidents—varies wildly between companies.
+The companies listed here are not necessarily the most dangerous ones on the road.
+The number of miles traveled and accidents logged—and the severity of those accidents—varies wildly between companies.

 The Truck Accident Attorneys believe these statistics offer a snapshot of how the government tallies the safety history of large trucking companies.
-They offer a glimpse into how many accidents involve companies you know by name, and how many motorists die each year in those accidents.
+They offer a glimpse into how many accidents involve companies you know by name, and how many motorists die or may lose their lives each year in those accidents.

 If you have been involved in an accident and may be seeking a lawyer who understands the complex matter of litigating a truck accident case, please feel free to call us for a private and confidential consultation.
 We can be reached at 404-591-1800, or use any of the Case Evaluation forms on this page.